MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/map-and-array-types.md

     |phoneNumber||
     |email|is.dataFormat.list|

-- None-structured resolution form
+- None-structured Resolution Form

     First, we can use the [ArrayExpansion](../../1.0om/api-reference/cdm/projections/arrayexpansion.md) operation on `email` to expand `email`, the example below makes 2 copies of `email`.
-Then we can the [RenameAttributes](../../1.0om/api-reference/cdm/projections/renameattributes.md) operation to rename each copy to avoid expanded emails getting merge to one single attribute due to the same name.
+Then we can the [RenameAttributes](../../1.0om/api-reference/cdm/projections/renameattributes.md) operation to rename each copy to avoid the expanded emails getting merge to one single attribute due to the same name.
 Finally, we can use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation to apply the trait [has.expansionInfo.list](../list-of-traits.md#hasexpansionInfolist).
 In this case, we need to use wildcards to provide values for the parameters `expansionName` and `ordinal`.

     **__Note:__** We can use the [AddArtifactAttribute](../../1.0om/api-reference/cdm/projections/addartifactattribute.md) operation to insert a new attribute `emailCount` and use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation to apply the trait [has.expansionInfo.count](../list-of-traits.md#hasexpansionInfocount) on it.